AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-conversation-list.md

 ## Customize the conversation list

-To customize the conversation list `TableView`, override the `createList` method in the conversation list page and return the class object that you inherited from `ConversationList` class in `EaseChatUIKit`.
+To customize the conversation list `TableView`, override the `createList` method in the conversation list page and return the class object that you inherited from `ConversationList` class in `chat-uikit`.
 Find and take a closer look at the `ConversationList.swift` class to implement the business logic.
 The sample code is as follows:

 ```swift
 override open func createList() -> ConversationList {